weka/terraform-azure-weka-essential/README.md

 vnet and subnets resource group is the as the weka deployment resource group.
 <br> i.e we assume `vnet_rg_name = rg_name`

-## Deployment options
+## Network deployment options
-We can use exiting network, or create network resources (vmet, subnets, security group) automatically.
+This weka deployment can use exiting network, or create network resources (vmet, subnets, security group) automatically.
-<br>We provided example variables file `vars.auto.tfvars` with the variables that should be supplied.
+<br>We provided a file named `vars.auto.tfvars` with example of the variables that should be supplied.
-<br>In case you want to use existing network, you must provide network params, for example:
+<br>In case you want to use an existing network, you **must** provide network params.
+<br>**Example**:
 ```hcl
 vnet_name           = "essential-vnet"
 subnets             = ["essential-subnet-0", "essential-subnet-1", "essential-subnet-2", "essential-subnet-3"]
 ```
-If you don't pass these params, we will automatically create the network resources.
+**If you don't pass these params, we will automatically create the network resources.**
-## Exiting network vars.auto.tfvars example:
+### Weka deployment using exiting network full example:
+`vars.auto.tfvars` :
 ```hcl
 subscription_id     = "..."
 get_weka_io_token   = "..."